Surface Charge Relaxation Controls the Lifetime of Out-of-Equilibrium Colloidal Crystals: Results and discussion

-Figure \ref{fig:cube_multi_figure_1}b shows the corresponding renormalized inverse screening length $\tilde{\kappa}$.
+Figure \ref{fig:cube_multi_figure_1}(b) shows the corresponding renormalized inverse screening length $\tilde{\kappa}$.
 We clearly observe that $\tilde{\kappa}$ increases rapidly with colloid packing fraction $\eta$ in this low-salt system.
-Our choice for the ratio between the bulk concentration of co- and counterions and the acid dissociation constant $n_\infty/K$ was limited by the numerical stability of our calculations.
-However, in Appendix A we show that the solution to the PB equation in this parameter space regime is largely insensitive to the exact value of the bare surface charge.
-Therefore, the chosen value of $n_\infty/K$ is still expected to yield results that are representative of our model system.
+This increase in $\tilde{\kappa}$ results from the higher salt concentration at higher colloid density, as is described by the Gibbs-Donnan effect.\cite{donnan-1911} Our choice for the ratio between the bulk concentration of hydrogen and the acid dissociation constant $[\text{H}^+]/K_{a}$ was limited by the numerical stability of our calculations.
+However, in Appendix B we show that the solution to the PB equation in this parameter space regime is largely insensitive to the exact value of the bare surface charge.
+Therefore, the chosen value of $[\text{H}^+]/K_{a}$ is still expected to yield results that are representative of our model system.

 The renormalized charge $Z^*$ and the inverse screening length $\tilde{\kappa}$ can be employed in Eq. (\ref{eq:hard_core_yukawa_potential}) to define a dynamically evolving, density-dependent interaction potential.
-In Figure \ref{fig:cube_multi_figure_1}c, we illustrate this interaction at two representative packing fractions, $\eta=0.0006$ and $\eta = 0.145$.
+In Figure~\ref{fig:cube_multi_figure_1}(c), we illustrate this interaction at two representative packing fractions, $\eta=0.0006$ and $\eta = 0.145$.
 This plot clearly shows that the Yukawa interaction is significantly more repulsive at low packing fraction.
 This reduction in repulsion at higher $\eta$ is primarily due to enhanced electrostatic screening, reflected in the increase of $\tilde{\kappa}$.
 Although the renormalized charge $Z^*$ also rises with density, its effect is outweighed by the stronger screening.